Updated: May 19

 The Blazing World by Margaret Cavendish

 The 1666 novel by English aristocrat, philosopher, and scientist Margaret Cavendish is the fantastical story of a woman known only as ‘The Lady’ who, after a shipwreck during the expedition to the North Pole, finds herself the sole survivor and transported to another world.
 This other world, known as the Blazing World, is home to thousands of half-animal, half-human like creatures, whose civilization somewhat resembles her own.
 ‘The Lady’ learns their language, and soon becomes ‘The Empress’ and begins learning all there is to learn about this new world in which she finds herself.
 However, what she eventually learns is that many of the systems, institutions, structures in place which govern and maintain society are riddled with the same issues that were prevalent in her old world.
-And so she sets off the enact change, to help make this new Blazing World a version of utopia.
+And so she sets off to enact change, to help make this new Blazing World a version of utopia.

 It is one of the most famous novels of the Restoration period, and it is also often considered among literary scholars and historians as the first proto-science fiction novel.
 The story itself is a feat of the imagination–the amount of detail regarding all aspects of science, philosophy, mathematics, religion, and geography is staggering.
-However, Cavendish, with her unrelenting wit, addresses a number of feminist themes throughout the story; she herself being a woman writing at a time were the subjects of her studies were largely dominated by men– something that Cavendish addresses in both the letter to the reader preceded the novel as well as the epistle at the end.
+However, Cavendish, with her unrelenting wit, addresses a number of feminist themes throughout the story; she herself being a woman writing at a time when the subjects of her studies were largely dominated by men– something that Cavendish addresses in both the letter to the reader preceding the novel as well as the epistle at the end.
 And throughout the text are various hints, allusions, and even direct citations to her male contemporaries that reveal the detrimental effects of a patriarchal system.
 It is a truly significant work, both in its scope of imagination and its biting critique of society.